int19h/jbomohi/dict/kosmu/comments.md

 Is it like the justification and goal their existence?
 Like a "what is the purpose if life"/"why are we here" sort of purpose?

+## 2015-06-19T07:35:22Z — krtisfranks (comment 2057, in reply to 2056)

+Re: What sort of purpose?

+krtisfranks wrote:
+> Is it like the justification and goal their existence?
+Like a "what is the
+> purpose if life"/"why are we here" sort of purpose?

+I guess that there actually may not be any other type, huh?